localstack/snowflake-docs/content/en/getting-started/installation/index.md

 ### How to enable detailed debug logs?

-You can set the `SF_LOG=trace` environment variable in the LocalStack Snowflake container to enable detailed trace logs that show all the request/response message.
+You can set the `SF_LOG=trace` environment variable in the Snowflake container to enable detailed trace logs that show all the request/response message.

 When using `docker-compose` then simply add this variable to the `environment` section of the YAML configuration file.
 If you're starting up via the `localstack start` CLI, then make sure to start up via the following configuration: